afafbioinfo/IPANEMAP/README.md

 ## Output

-IPANEMAP typically produces a lot of messages during execution, to keep the user informed of its progress.
+IPANEMAP typically produces many messages during execution, to keep the user informed of its progress.
-However, only the final (Pareto) structural models are output to the standard output device.
-This means that, after running
+However, only the final (Pareto) structural models are output to the standard output, meaning that, after running

       python IPANEMAP.py > finaloutput.fa

-the `finaloutput.fa` file will consist of lines of the form
+the `finaloutput.fa` file will only consist of the final models.

+Example: Input:GGGAAACCCAAAGGGAAACCC